przemekkoczwara/przemekkoczwara/README.md

 🚀 About Me

 👋 Hi, I’m PRZEMYSLAW (shorthand PRZEMEK or if you want tell me Bob/Spike 😂) for many years, I worked in logistics, but I decided to switch careers and dive into the world of programming.
 My frontend journey started with the basics – HTML, CSS, and RWD.
-Currently, I'm focusing on JavaScript, and my next goal is mastering React, one of the most popular frameworks today.
+Currently, I'm focusing on JavaScript, and my next goal is mastering React, one of the most popular library today.

 🔹 Tech stack I'm learning and using: